angular/angular/aio/content/guide/upgrade.md

 </div>

 This is actually a pretty good starting point.
-The code uses the AngularJS 1.5 component API and the organization follows the [AngularJS Style Guide][GithubJohnpapaAngularStyleguideBlobPrimaryA1ReadmeMd], which is an important [preparation step][AioGuideUpgradeFollowTheAngularStyleguide] before a successful upgrade.
+The code uses the AngularJS 1.5 component API and the organization follows the [AngularJS Style Guide][GithubJohnpapaAngularStyleguideBlobPrimaryA1ReadmeMd], which is an important [preparation step][AioGuideUpgradeFollowTheAngularjsStyleGuide] before a successful upgrade.

 *   Each component, service, and filter is in its own source file, as per the [Rule of 1][GithubJohnpapaAngularStyleguideBlobPrimaryA1ReadmeMdSingleResponsibility].